my-language-skills/all-in-one-metadata/README.md

 1. How can I know wich is the version I should give to my book?
 We use [Explicit Books Versioning](explicit-book-versioning/VERSIONING.md)

+1. Which metadata can I find?
+All in one metadata have the Types XXX and XXX with all the subtipes and properties till [schema](http://webschemas.org/docs/releases.html) version [3.3](http://webschemas.org/version/3.3/)

 ## Requirements